Investigators probe cause of school bus crash that killed 2

 According to the National Highway Traffic Safety Administration, 118 people on school buses were killed in crashes from 2007 to 2016, the last year for which data is available.
 Of those killed, 68 were passengers, including 58 school-age children, and 50 were drivers.
 School bus crashes killed 902 people in other vehicles over that span.

 Porter reported from Morristown, and Sisak reported from Philadelphia.
-Associated Press writers Shawn Marsh in Trenton, Mike Catalini in Paramus and Christina Paciolla, Jeff McMillan, Alexandra Villarreal and Claudia Lauer in Philadelphia contributed to this report as did investigative researcher Randy Herschaft in New York.
+Associated Press writers Shawn Marsh in Trenton and Mike Catalini in Paramus contributed to this report as did investigative researcher Randy Herschaft in New York.